wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 be used to standardize many common business processes within an organization.

-business process flows offers the following benefits:
+business process flows offer the following benefits:

 -   Improved outcomes